PHP-DI/PHP-DI/README.md

 * Simple, yet full-featured
 * Uses **annotations** for simplicity, readability and auto-completion in your IDE
-* Automatic bean resolution: you don't have to declare all your beans in configuration files
+* Automatic dependency resolution: you don't have to declare all your beans in configuration files
 * Optional **lazy-loading** of dependencies
 * **Cacheable** for optimal performances
 * Class aliases (interface-implementation mapping)